triggerz/dilemma-prototype/scenes/shift.md

 # Outcome

-You experienced a positive effect in output (+2) but it costed some in Lilly's engagement (-1) as you spent some time convincing Lilly to accept (-1 on Resources)
+You experienced a positive effect in output (+2) but it costed some in Lilly's engagement (-1).
+This dilemma was estimated for use of -1 resources, and that is what you used spending some time convincing Lilly to accept (-1 on resources)

 # Choice